-40.3 Complaints arising out of the day-to-day activities of the University are normally able to be dealt with quickly and effectively, and the University wishes this to continue.
+39.3 Complaints arising out of the day-to-day activities of the University are normally able to be dealt with quickly and effectively, and the University wishes this to continue.
 No student should feel inhibited from raising a genuine grievance as close to the source as possible.

-40.4 Complaints relating to University services should be directed to the head of the service concerned.
+39.4 Complaints relating to University services should be directed to the head of the service concerned.
 Some of the main University services are listed below:

-Accommodation Director of Residential Accommodation Hospitality Services Director of Hospitality Computing Director of the Computing Service Student Counselling and Head of the Student Counselling and Advisory Service Advisory Service Registry The Head of the Registry Sport and Recreation Director of the Sport and Recreation Service University Health Service The University Medical Officer University Library Director of Library Services Media Services Director of Media Services Hunterian Museum and Director of the Hunterian Museum and Art Gallery Art Gallery
+Accommodation Director of Residential Accommodation

+Hospitality Services Director of Hospitality

+Director of the Computing Service Computing

+Student Counselling Head of the Student Counselling and

+and Advisory Service Advisory Service Registry The Head of the Registry

+Sport and Recreation Director of the Sport and Recreation Service

+University Health The University Medical Officer

+Service

-40.5 Complaints about services provided by the University student organisations (The Glasgow University Union, The Queen Margaret Union, The Students' Representative Council, The Research Club, The Glasgow University Athletic Club) should be taken up in the first instance with the relevant organisation.
+Director of Library Services University Library Media Services Director of Media Services and Art Gallery Gallery 39.5 Complaints about services provided by the University student organisations (The Glasgow University Union, The Queen Margaret Union, The Students' Representative Council, The Research Club, The Glasgow University Athletic Club) should be taken up in the first instance with the relevant organisation.